brianhouse/art_and_code/assignments/03_homepage/description.md

 To do this you will need set up hosting using GitHub.
 - create an account on [GitHub](http://github.com/) if you don't have one already
-- create a new "repository," and call it `USERNAME.github.io` where USERNAME is the name you have used for your GitHub account; make the repository public, and be sure to check the option `Initialize this repository with a README`
+- create a new "repository," and call it `username.github.io` where "username" is the name you have used for your GitHub account; make the repository public, and be sure to check the option `Initialize this repository with a README`
-- navigate to the `Settings` menu of the repository, and find the section titled `GitHub Pages`; under `source`, choose `master branch`
+- navigate to the `Settings` menu of the repository, and find the section titled `GitHub Pages`; under `source`, make sure the `master branch` option is selected

-Your website will now be viewable in your web browser at the following URL, where USERNAME is replaced with the name of your GitHub account: http://USERNAME.github.io
+Your website will now be viewable in your web browser at the following URL, where "username" is replaced with the name of your GitHub account: https://username.github.io

 When you have created an `index.html` file, upload it to your repository.